 The parties are in the early stages of fact discovery.
-Written discovery has commenced with depositions expected to commence in the first half of 2017.
+Written discovery has commenced with depositions expected to commence in the fourth quarter of 2017.
 The parties are also in the claims construction stage of the patent litigation.
-The parties have briefed their proposed constructions and will argue their positions in front of the Court in the second quarter of 2017.
+The parties have briefed their proposed construction.
 The Company has also filed a motion for summary judgment that the asserted claims of the '933, '497, and '717 patents are invalid and not infringed.
-The Company is not able to predict with certainty when the Court will decide the Company's motion.
+The Court heard argument on the claims construction issues and on the Company's summary judgment motion on June 1, 2017.
+The Company is not able to predict with certainty when the Court will decide claim construction or the Company's motion.
 No trial date has been scheduled.